Courses In Italian and International Wines

 Daily Schedule:

 Participating students will lodge at the Hotel SI di Montalcino.
+Group transportation for the students is arranged from Florence Santa Maria Novella train station to Montalcino.

 Morning: Breakfast is served at the SI di Montalcino.
 Organized transportation takes participants to the Member Cellar of Castiglion del Bosco, a highly exclusive venue that combines the charm of tradition with state-of-the-art facilities, providing an ideal setting for lectures and tastings.